deskbtm/android-adb-wlan/README.md

 ```

 ## Notification
-1. **I just tested on windows.
+1. **I just tested on Windows.
 There is no guarantee that everyone can use it normally**
 2. **Not support VM**

 3. The device must be on the same LAN
-4. lf something went wrong you can try restart ADB or commit bug to [](https://github.com/deskbtm/android-adb-wlan)
+4. lf something went wrong you can try restart ADB or report bug to [](https://github.com/deskbtm/android-adb-wlan)
-5. The first version is only for me personally, so many devices cannot connect
+5. The primary version is for myself, many devices cloud not work

 ## Release Notes